US House report accuses China of minerals market interference

 The committee's legislative report aims to codify presidential orders into law with an array of recommendations including price controls and expanded government oversight of price reporting agencies.

+In a statement to Reuters, the Chinese Embassy in Washington said "there is nothing credible about the committee," adding that China is committed to "upholding the security and stability of global production and supply chains."

+"We hope the relevant U.S. politicians view China in an objective and reasonable light, proceed from the common interests of China and the U.S., head toward the same direction with China and promote the development of the China-U.S. relations based on mutual respect, peaceful coexistence and win-win cooperation," said spokesperson Liu Pengyu.

-The Chinese Embassy in Washington did not immediately reply to a request for comment.
-China has previously accused the US of distorting and exaggerating Beijing’s rare earths export controls and of stirring up panic over the issue.
+China had previously accused the U.S. of distorting and exaggerating Beijing's rare earths export controls and of stirring up panic over the issue.

 "China has a loaded gun pointed at our economy, and we must act quickly," said Congressman John Moolenaar, a Michigan Republican and chair of the committee.

-A chemist by training who previously worked at Dow Chemical, Moolenaar added that Beijing’s practices had “caused American job losses, driven American miners out of business, and jeopardized national security.”
+A chemist by training who previously worked at Dow Chemical (DOW.N), Moolenaar added that Beijing's practices had "caused American job losses, driven American miners out of business, and jeopardized national security."

 The report, compiled by committee staff, was also endorsed by the ranking Democrat, Congressman Raja Krishnamoorthi of Illinois.